AlexBuseDragomir/university-projects/santa-claus-workshop-multithreading/README.md

 # Santa Claus Workshop Project

+**NOTE:** This was never fully implemented, still a work in progress.
+It contains the main code infrastructure, but it is not properly syncronized.

 ## I. Introduction & Problem Statement

 Christmas is just around the corner!
 Santa Klaus and his staff (**Elves** and **Reindeers**) are preparing for another wonderful Christmas that brings joy and gifts to all children around the world.